 Numbers are a universal language.
 Mathematicians can comprehend, interpret and communicate mathematical information in a variety of forms.
 Studying maths improves problem solving, ability to analyse data, communication, logical thinking and attention to detail.
+How will I learn?

 You will learn through excellent teaching, including use of independent study, group and class discussion to develop your skills as a mathematician, problem solver and critical thinker.